Ettore Sportiello

-Ettore Sportiello (Torre del Greco, 26 October 1882 – Rome, 25 June 1948) was an Italian admiral during World War II.
+Ettore Sportiello (26 October 1882 – 25 June 1948) was an Italian admiral during World War II.

 Biography

-He was born in Torre del Greco on 26 October 1882, and entered the Naval Academy of Livorno in 1901, graduating as Ensign on 17 November 1904.
+He was born in Torre del Greco on 26 October 1882, and entered the Naval Academy of Livorno in 1901, graduating as ensign on 17 November 1904.
 He was initially embarked on the battleship Emanuele Filiberto and then on the auxiliary ship Bronte.
-After promotion to Sub-Lieutenant, he served on the battleship Napoli, participating in the rescue operations after the 1908 Messina earthquake.
+After promotion to sub-lieutenant, he served on the battleship Napoli, participating in the rescue operations after the 1908 Messina earthquake.
 In 1911-1912 he participated in the Italo-Turkish War aboard the protected cruiser Piemonte, stationed in the Red Sea, earning a War Cross for Military Valor.
-He was then promoted to Lieutenant and assigned again on Napoli and then on the battleships Re Umberto and Giulio Cesare.
+He was then promoted to lieutenant and assigned again on Napoli and then on the battleships Re Umberto and Giulio Cesare.
 He participated in the First World War, as a torpedo boat commander; at the end of the war he was appointed naval commander of Vis.

-After promotion to Lieutenant Commander in 1919, he was first assigned to the Naval Command of Sibenik, then to the Arsenal of La Spezia and finally embarked on the royal yacht Trinacria.
-In 1925 he was promoted to Commander, and in 1930-1931 he was given command of the destroyer Antoniotto Usodimare, which along with other destroyers provided support to Italo Balbo's mass transatlantic flight from Italy to Brazil.
+After promotion to lieutenant commander in 1919, he was first assigned to the Naval Command of Šibenik, then to the Arsenal of La Spezia and finally embarked on the royal yacht Trinacria.
+In 1925 he was promoted to commander, and in 1930-1931 he was given command of the destroyer Antoniotto Usodimare, which along with other destroyers provided support to Italo Balbo's mass transatlantic flight from Italy to Brazil.

-On 12 December 1931 he was promoted to Captain and given command of the C.R.E.M. barracks of Pola, and of the naval schools located there.
+On 12 December 1931 he was promoted to captain and given command of the C.R.E.M. barracks of Pola, and of the naval schools located there.
 From 28 February 1934 to 27 November 1935 he was in command of the light cruiser Luigi Cadorna, and then of the battleship Duilio till 30 March 1936; from 11 April to November 21, 1936, he commanded the Tobruk naval base.